-- The highest long-term growth and rising dividend potential with a focus on long-term capital appreciation and very little to no current interest income. - The highest level of risk by holding only equity investments. - Their portfolio to have similar fluctuations in value and long-term return potential to the stock market.
+- To emphasize higher long-term growth and rising dividend potential, with a secondary goal of current interest income. - Moderate to higher risk over the long term. - Their portfolio to have somewhat smaller fluctuations in value and somewhat lower long-term return potential than the stock market.

-For this portfolio objective, we recommend approximately 20%-40% in international investments.
+For this portfolio objective, we recommend approximately 15%-35% in international investments and no more than 10% in high-yield bonds or other aggressive-income investments.